 Best Things to Buy in Dubai

-As the UAE relaxes travel restrictions, there has been a steady increase in the influx of tourists to Dubai from all parts of the world.
-The man-made wonder has always been a sought-after holiday destination because of its architectural wonders, luxury hotels, incredible food options, and enviable infrastructure.
-One other primary reason for Dubai’s popularity has been the endless shopping opportunities that can be found in the bustling city.
+As the UAE relaxes travel restrictions, the number of tourists visiting Dubai from around the world has been steadily increasing.
+The man-made wonder has long been a sought-after holiday destination for its architectural wonders, luxury hotels, excellent dining options, and world-class infrastructure.
+Another primary reason for Dubai’s popularity is its extensive shopping opportunities.
 Dubai is a shopper’s paradise, and visitors can’t leave the region without buying something from its vibrant bazaars.
-It is a globally renowned economic hub, where you can find outlets for all your favorite brands.
+It is a globally renowned economic hub with outlets for all your favorite brands.

 There are more than 65 shopping malls in Dubai.
 The sprawling malls are overflowing with handbags, clothing, watches, jewelry, electronics, household goods, accessories, perfumes, and cosmetics of every conceivable brand.
-If you are looking for the latest in high-street fashion, Dubai has all the options.
+If you are looking for the latest in high-street fashion, Dubai offers a wide range of options.
 The tremendous range of international and local products is bound to leave you confused and overwhelmed about what to buy and where to buy it.
 To make your Dubai shopping experience convenient and memorable, check out this list of products that you can buy from Dubai and learn where to buy them at the best prices.

 1).
 PERFUMES /ATTAR

-Due to the predominantly Arab culture, perfumes are very popular in the UAE, making them excellent souvenirs to take back home.
-You are likely to find perfumes everywhere in Dubai – both branded perfumes and Arabian Attars.
+Given the predominantly Arab culture, perfumes are very popular in the UAE, making them excellent souvenirs to take home.
+You will likely find perfumes throughout Dubai, both branded and Arabian Attars.
 The local fragrances are pretty saturated, long-lasting, and intense.
-Prepared from organic sources like rose, kewra, and mehndi, perfumes in Dubai are available for both men and women, and you can purchase them in bottles of various sizes and shapes.
+Made from organic ingredients such as rose, kewra, and mehndi, perfumes in Dubai are available for both men and women and come in bottles of various sizes and shapes.
 Traditional Emirati perfumes are alcohol-free.
-You also have the option to try different combinations and make your own perfume.
+You can also try different combinations and create your own perfume.
 Oudh and Bakhoor (agarwood chips), made from the wood of the Agar tree, are also very popular.
 Oudh is an expensive, fragrant oil with a distinct and soothing aroma.
 You can shop for these fragrances in Perfume Souk in Deira, Spice Souk, and other perfume shops in the malls.
 Local brand Ajmal Perfume is definitely worth buying.
 The cost starts from 300 AED.

 2) CHOCOLATES

 The range of chocolates available in Dubai is phenomenal.
 Almost every popular chocolate brand from around the world is available here.
 The must-buys are the locally made chocolates crafted with the finest camel milk.
-They turn out to be a sweet and healthy delicacy with a high nutrient content.
-The camel milk chocolates are manufactured exclusively by a company called Al Nassma.
+They turn out to be a sweet, healthy delicacy with high nutritional value.
+The camel milk chocolates are manufactured exclusively by Al Nassma.
 The milk chocolate bars come in five varieties: whole milk, macadamia, cocoa, dates, and spiced (Arabia).
 The most popular package among tourists is the Camel Caravan.
 The chocolates are shaped like camels and are packed in a wooden box.
 The weight of this set is 100 grams.
 They can be purchased at Al Nassma kiosks throughout Dubai.

 3) DRY FRUITS & DATES

-Dates are considered a very healthy snack, as they are rich in nutrients like magnesium, potassium, fiber, calcium, and copper.
-More than a hundred varieties of dates are grown in the UAE, catering to every taste and budget.
-The outstanding quality of the dates produced here tempts the locals as well as the tourists.
+Dates are considered a healthy snack, as they are rich in nutrients such as magnesium, potassium, fiber, calcium, and copper.
+More than 100 date varieties are grown in the UAE, catering to every taste and budget.
+The outstanding quality of the dates produced here appeals to locals and tourists alike.
 Bateel stores and Dates Souk (located in Deira Food Market) are the best places to purchase packaged and gourmet dates.
 Dubai is renowned for its extensive selection of dried fruits and nuts, available at very competitive rates.
-Dry fruits are not produced in Dubai but are bought from nearby Middle Eastern and Eurasian countries.
+Dry fruits are not produced in Dubai; they are imported from nearby Middle Eastern and Eurasian countries.
 Unfortunately, those regions are not very tourist-friendly, so Dubai is a good place to source them.
-The quality and variety of dried fruits and nuts are bound to leave you impressed.
+The quality and variety of dry fruits and nuts are sure to impress.
 You can find them at Meena Bazaar or any of the hypermarkets in Dubai.

 4) GOLD & JEWELLERY

 You cannot visit the “city of gold” and not splurge on gold ornaments.
 Dubai is more renowned for gold than for oil.
-The Dubai Gold Souk is undoubtedly the best option for buying gold in Dubai, thanks to its impressive collection of sparkling products on display.
+The Dubai Gold Souk is undoubtedly the best place to buy gold in Dubai, thanks to its impressive collection of sparkling products on display.
 It is the second biggest gold market in the world.
 The popular souk is home to over 300 merchants who provide 10 tons of gold at any time.
 Due to rigorous law enforcement, gold products in Dubai are generally of high quality and genuine.
 However, sometimes street vendors in Dubai sell impure gold.
-Due to the low tax policy, gold prices in Dubai are comparatively lower than in the rest of the world, making it an ideal souvenir from Dubai.
+Due to Dubai’s low tax policy, gold prices are lower than in most of the world, making it an ideal souvenir.
 You can even find gold ATMs in Dubai.
 Meena Bazaar, Gold & Diamond Park, and Dubai Mall Gold Souk are other places where you can shop for precious metals.
 Don’t forget to bargain for the best rates.
 To get daily updated gold rates, you can check out this website.

 5).
 PASHMINA SHAWLS & PAKISTANI SUITS

-If you are looking for something traditional and exquisite, shop for Pakistani outfits in Dubai.
-They are stunning, refined, and very similar to Indian costumes (because of their similar culture).
+If you are looking for traditional, exquisite Pakistani outfits, shop in Dubai.
+They are stunning, refined, and closely resemble Indian costumes (given their shared culture).
 Pakistani suits are very popular in India for their rich quality and gorgeous designs.
 However, due to import bans and other restrictions, a limited selection of Pakistani outfits is available for sale in India.
-If you visit Meena Bazaar in Bur Dubai, you can find the latest designs of Pakistani suits.
-Prices are also much cheaper compared to India.
-Please note that there is no ban if you purchase them in Dubai and take them to India for personal use.
+If you visit Meena Bazaar in Bur Dubai, you can find the latest Pakistani suit designs.
+Prices are also much lower than in India.
+Please note that there is no ban on purchasing them in Dubai and taking them to India for personal use.
 You can also shop for authentic Pashmina shawls in Dubai.
 Pashmina shawls are made with the hair of South Asian goats and blended with silk.
 The shawls are expensive, but they are worth buying.
 If you are looking for affordable options, buy faux pashmina in vibrant colors and designs.
 Be cautious, as the market is flooded with fake products.
 Buy from reputable places like Pashmina House, Textile Souk & Karama Market

 6) ELECTRONIC ITEMS

 Electronic goods have to be included in this list of must-buy things from Dubai, even more so if you are from India.
 The cost of many electronics and gadgets in Dubai is significantly lower than you can find in Indian cities, especially during shopping festivals and events.
-This is because Dubai has low import duties and reasonable taxes.
-Phones, tablets, laptops, televisions, gaming consoles, & cameras are a few of the items that people buy from Dubai.
-Al-Fahidi Street in Bur Dubai, featuring the Sharaf DG store, Jumbo Electronics, and other electronic stores, is brimming with the latest products and offers the best deals.
-You can also buy used electronic items in Dubai at amazing rates.
+This is because Dubai has low import tariffs and reasonable tax rates.
+Phones, tablets, laptops, televisions, gaming consoles, & cameras are among the items people buy from Dubai.
+Al-Fahidi Street in Bur Dubai, home to the Sharaf DG store, Jumbo Electronics, and other electronics retailers, is brimming with the latest products and offers the best deals.
+You can also purchase used electronics in Dubai at competitive prices.
 Dubai is a city of expatriates, and many of them sell their well-maintained electronic items at affordable prices to local shops.
-If you want to buy second-hand products at a reasonable price, then you should visit Nasser Square in Deira.
+If you want to buy second-hand products at reasonable prices, visit Nasser Square in Deira.
 Here, you can purchase a wide range of electronic goods at great prices.

 7) SPICES & CONDIMENTS

-For centuries, spices have been a vital ingredient in cooking across every cuisine in the world.
-Dubai is a multicultural city, and its cultural diversity is evident when you visit the Spice Souk.
+For centuries, spices have been a vital ingredient in cooking across cuisines worldwide.
+Dubai is a multicultural city, and its cultural diversity is evident at the Spice Souk.
 You can find a wide variety of spices and condiments from around the globe.
 The local spices have a strong and unconventional aroma.
 The Spice Souk in Dubai has been in operation since the mid-19th century.
 The market offers a vast array of authentic & aromatic spices that can entice even the most discerning gourmets and connoisseurs.
 These freshly ground spices can elevate the flavors and taste of your food in a jiffy.

 8) CARPETS & RUGS

 Rugs and carpets can be trusted to elevate the beauty of your interiors, so why not add them to your shopping list?
 In Dubai, you can buy carpets from Oman, Pakistan & Iran.
-However, nothing can beat the beauty and richness of Persian carpets (mostly made in Iran).
+However, nothing compares to the beauty and richness of Persian carpets (primarily made in Iran).
 The hand-knotted rugs are expensive and bulky, but they are a stunning addition to your home decor.
-The main area for buying carpets in Dubai is Baniyas Square.
+The main carpet-buying area in Dubai is Baniyas Square.
 Here, you can find several small shops that showcase gorgeous carpets tailored to your preferences and budget.
 Persian Carpet House, National Iranian Carpets, Souk al Bahar, Dubai Mall, and Midriff City Center are other places where you can buy expensive rugs.
 The best time to buy a carpet in Dubai is mid-December, when the renowned “Oasis of Carpets and Art” exhibition is held at the Dubai World Centre.

 9) OTHER KNICK-KNACKS

-If you are looking for some quirky and unusual souvenirs to take back home, you have lots of options to choose from.
+If you are looking for quirky and unusual souvenirs to take home, you have many options.

 VAT Refund:

 The UAE imposed a 5% VAT in late 2018.
 If you are planning to buy something to take back home, don’t forget to claim back your VAT at the Airport.
-Some outlets also offer VAT refunds at their stores.
-According to the law, Tourists are eligible to receive 85% of the total VAT amount paid.
+Some outlets also offer in-store VAT refunds.
+Under the law, Tourists are eligible to receive 85% of the total VAT paid.
 The remaining 15% is incurred as an administrative fee.
 Please note that VAT refunds are only applicable to exported goods.
 Refunds don’t apply to anything that has been consumed – wholly or partly – in the UAE.

 About the Author: